-- GSC have developed three staging and sequencing options for the PIC area, corresponding to a maximum, moderate and minimum level of land servicing for the PIC area to meet the same scenario growth by 2036. - GSC have conducted a preliminary evaluation of these options, and the moderate option has the best alignment to the Staging and Sequencing Principles.
+- GSC have developed three staging and sequencing options for the PIC area, corresponding to a maximum, moderate and minimum level of land servicing for the PIC area to meet the same scenario growth by 2036. - GSC have conducted a preliminary evaluation of these options, and the moderate and minimum options have the best alignment to the Staging and Sequencing Principles.